pvillega/greenscreen-sample/README.md

 We don't enable coverage by default in our build, but require the above script to run it, as to avoid instrumentation impacting the packaged binaries.

+### Native packager

+[Sbt Native Packager](https://github.com/sbt/sbt-native-packager) provides tooling to create deployables for many release environments.
+We currently use it to generate a simple zip package, but it includes support for Docker, Heroku, and many other platforms.

 ## Relevant libraries

 Besides [Cats](http://typelevel.org/cats/) and similar [Typelevel libraries](http://typelevel.org/projects/), we use the following